 Field Title Batch User Alias Field Description The alias for the user running ReIM batch.
 This alias is part of ORACLE wallet implementation.
 You will use this alias when running ReIM batch scripts.
-Example ADMIN Note This alias must be unique.
+Example BATCH-ALIAS Note This alias must be unique.
 Do not use the same value for any other alias fields in the installer.
 If the same alias is used, entries in the wallet can override each other and cause problems with the application.

-Appendix: Oracle Single Sign-On
+Appendix: Oracle Single Sign-On for WebLogic

-Single Sign-On (SSO) is a term for the ability to sign onto multiple Web applications through a single user ID/Password.
-There are many implementations of SSO - Oracle currently provides three different implementations: Oracle Single Sign-On (OSSO), Java SSO (with the 10.1.3.1 release of OC4J) and Oracle Access Manager (provides more comprehensive user access capabilities).
+Single Sign-On (SSO) is a term for the ability to sign onto multiple Web applications via a single user ID/Password.
+There are many implementations of SSO.
+Oracle currently provides two different implementations: Oracle Single Sign-On (OSSO), and Oracle Access Manager (provides more comprehensive user access capabilities).